Interview and assessments

 - Keep all records and notes relating to the recruitment and selection process in case of query for a reasonable length of time using Data Protection legislation as your guide.

-- When contacting candidates about the outcome of the final selection, be ready to offer feedback to unsuccessful candidates.
+- When contacting candidates about the outcome of the final selection (more on that in the next section), be ready to offer feedback to unsuccessful candidates.
 Ensure you are well prepared, be clear and fair about what you want to say, and offer constructive suggestions for what can be improved.

 - Your reasons for appointing or not appointing a candidate must be fair under Equality Law.
 If not, they could be challenged.